Third-Party Risk Management (TPRM): Definition and Use in Compliance

 Third-Party Risk Management is how a regulated firm governs the risks it takes on when it depends on outside parties to deliver its services.
 Banks rarely build everything in-house.
 They rent cloud infrastructure, buy sanctions screening data, outsource card processing, and contract call centers.
 Each relationship imports risk that the bank still owns.

 TPRM treats every vendor as a potential point of failure and manages that exposure across the relationship's full life: selection, due diligence, contracting, monitoring, and termination.
 The scope is broad.
+A program covers the cloud infrastructure provider storing transaction records, the payment processor handling customer funds, the KYC vendor running identity checks at onboarding, and the agent network distributing financial products in emerging markets.
 Operational risk shows up when a payment processor goes dark.
 Data protection risk appears when a vendor with personally identifiable information suffers a breach.
 Financial crime risk emerges when an outsourced onboarding provider runs weak customer due diligence.
+The risk doesn't originate in the third party's systems.
+It materializes on your institution's books when those systems fail or facilitate financial crime.

 Consider a mid-size bank that outsources transaction monitoring to a RegTech vendor.
 If that vendor's models miss a money laundering typology, the bank files no Suspicious Activity Report, and the regulator holds the bank accountable, not the vendor.
-The 2023 US interagency guidance is blunt on this: a bank's use of third parties does not diminish its responsibility to operate safely and comply with the law.
+The OCC stated the principle plainly in its 2013-29 bulletin: banks must apply "the same level of risk management to third-party relationships as they would to activities conducted in-house."
+The 2023 US interagency guidance is equally blunt: a bank's use of third parties does not diminish its responsibility to operate safely and comply with the law.
+That guidance also introduced a "critical activity" threshold, covering functions that would significantly affect the institution's operations, customers, or financial stability if disrupted.

 Good TPRM answers three questions for every relationship.
 What could go wrong?
 How likely and how severe?
 What controls reduce the residual exposure to a level the firm accepts?
 It connects directly to risk appetite, because some vendor risks are worth taking and some are not.
 The output is a defensible record showing the firm knew its vendors, sized the risk, and managed it.